 The calculation implemented here assumes normal incidence of plane waves and neglects absorption within the materials.
 At oblique angles the reflection behavior becomes more complex and depends on polarization, especially in elastic solids where shear waves can arise.
 However, normal-incidence analysis still provides useful first approximations.
 Designers of soundproof walls, for example, often estimate reflection using the simple formula before refining the model with finite-element simulations that account for angle distributions, resonances, and damping.

 To use the calculator, supply the impedance of the first medium through which the wave travels and the impedance of the second medium that it encounters.
-The tool returns three key quantities: the pressure reflection coefficient R, the pressure transmission coefficient T, and the percentage of intensity reflected and transmitted.
-Values close to zero for R indicate efficient transmission, while values with magnitude near one mean the majority of the wave’s energy is reflected.
+The tool returns three key quantities: the pressure reflection coefficient , the pressure transmission coefficient , and the percentage of intensity reflected and transmitted.
+Values close to zero for indicate efficient transmission, while values with magnitude near one mean the majority of the wave’s energy is reflected.

-The table below presents representative acoustic impedances for a handful of materials and illustrates the dramatic influence of mismatch on reflected intensity when a sound wave travels from air into each material.
+The table below presents representative acoustic impedances for a handful of materials and illustrates how the reflection percentage changes when a sound wave travels from air into each one.
+You can reproduce these cases with the calculator by entering 430 rayl for Z1 and the listed value for Z2; the arrows on the canvas will mimic the percentages shown.

 These numbers clarify why an ultrasound technician must apply a gel between the transducer and the patient’s skin.
 The gel eliminates the air gap and dramatically improves transmission into tissue.
 Similarly, sonar systems broadcasting from air into water are inefficient; placing the transducer in direct contact with water or using a coupling pad is essential.